EDSA calls for real choice with consent

 'Consent or pay' option insufficient?

 The user doesn't really have a choice.
-Give us your consent to process your data or pay now is what the big online platforms are increasingly saying.
-But is such consent even valid?
+Give us the Consent to the Processing of your data or pay now is what the big online platforms are increasingly saying.
+But is such a Consent valid at all?
 The European Data Protection Board (EDPB) has commented on this.

-"As regards the 'consent or pay' models introduced by large online platforms, the EDPB considers that in most cases it will not be possible to meet the requirements of valid consent if they only offer users the choice between consenting to the processing of personal data for behavioral advertising purposes and paying a fee," the opinion states quite clearly.
+"As regards the 'consent or pay' models introduced by large online platforms, the EDPB considers that in most cases it will not be possible to meet the requirements for a valid Consent if they only offer users the choice between the Consent into the Processing personal data for behavioral advertising purposes and the payment of a fee", the statement says quite clearly.

 Large online platforms should therefore consider providing individuals with an "equivalent alternative" that does not involve the payment of a fee.
-This free alternative should be without behavioral advertising, e.g. with a form of advertising that involves the processing of less or no personal data.
-"This is a particularly important factor in assessing whether consent is valid under the GDPR," the EDPB states.
+This free alternative should be without behavioral Advertising be, for example, with a form of Advertisingthat the Processing contains less or no personal data.
+"This is a particularly important factor when assessing whether a valid Consent after the GDPR is available", the EDSA states.

 These are the consequences of the EDPB opinion for the major online platforms